unrealwork/atsd-use-cases/Analysis/The_New_Bubble/README.md

 _Source_: [Federal Reserve Economic Data](#sources)

-While the government is able to make payments at a lower interest rate, consumers are seeing whats left of their savings accounts slowly drained as the Consumer Price Index continues to affect the value of their personal wealth via inflation ([6](#sources)).
+While the government is able to make payments at a lower interest rate, consumers are seeing what's left of their savings accounts slowly drained as the Consumer Price Index continues to affect the value of their personal wealth via inflation ([6](#sources)).
 Increased market activity surrounding Fed announcements ([7](#sources)), shows how ready investors are for a decision from the Fed to cave to public pressure, hike interest rates, and potentially trigger a huge sell-off and devaluation of American